-When my husband had the idea to head out for brunch this past Sunday, I was definitely excited — it’s one of my favorite things to do!
+When my husband had the idea to head out for brunch last Sunday, I was definitely excited — it’s one of my favorite things to do!
 Neither of us really thought about the fact that it was Mother’s Day (in all fairness, both our moms live out of town).

-Although we got seated quickly at a great spot in town, the service was oh, so sloooooooow, and we ended up getting our meals at different times.
-Toss in an unusually windy day with patio umbrellas tipping over and crashing hanging lights to the ground, and you’ve got yourself a lame brunch.
-A little exciting, but basically a lame dining experience.
+Although we got seated quickly at a great spot in town, the service was so sloooooooow, and we ended up getting our meals at different times.
+Toss in an unusually windy day with patio umbrellas tipping over and hanging lights crashing to the ground, and you’ve got yourself a bit of a lame brunch.

 When I think about making jam, I think about my mom in the basement prepping jars for canning, then filling them full with delicious home-grown fruit.
 The best part of her canning was being able to have wonderful fruit spread whenever you wanted it, all year long.

 You’ll love the sweet, sweet strawberries that mingle with the spicy serrano pepper.
-It’s a bit out of the ordinary, and totally amazing!
+This jam is a bit out of the ordinary, and it’s totally amazing!

-There’s no fuss or muss involved to make this jam.
+There’s no fuss or muss involved to make this small batch strawberry-serrano refrigerator jam.
 Doesn’t that sound good to you?
 It’s almost like fast food for jam — but with none of the bad stuff included!

 I’ve never canned big quantities of jam before myself, but this small-batch version is perfect for my household.
 And since it’s super easy to make, it’s easy to whip up a jar whenever the mood strikes.

-I’ve made a small-batch jam before using chia seeds: blackberry-thyme chia seed jam.
+I’ve made a small-batch jam before using chia seeds, like Blackberry-Thyme Chia Seed Jam.
 This jam is thickened by the chia seeds, and the fresh fruit gives it all the good flavor.

-If you like savory jams, you’ll love my recipe for Roasted Brussels Sprouts with Chipotle-Bacon Jam, and my recipe for Tomato-Bacon Jam with Avocado Toast.
-These are both a little out of the ordinary, too, and delicious.
+If you like savory jams, you’ll love my recipe for Roasted Brussels Sprouts with Chipotle-Bacon Jam.
+Maybe strawberries are, ahem, your jam!
+If they are, give my seasonal recipe for Strawberry-Rhubarb Crumble for Two a go.
+So.
+Good!

 I promise that you won’t think the serrano pepper brings more heat than needed to this jam.
 I served it both as a topping on crackers spread with Brie cheese, and drizzled over vanilla ice cream.
 Mmmm!

-** A few things to keep in mind if you make this jam:
+** A few things to keep in mind if you make small batch strawberry-serrano refrigerator jam:

 1) it’s a little on the thin side (and that’s what makes it a perfect topping to that vanilla ice cream).
 You can definitely use it like you do other jams, but it’s not super thick.